zencrypted/ias/docs/RUNTIME-MODES.md

 -> map to VPN Service
 ```

-The future implementation should treat `.ovpn` input as untrusted runtime data.
+The implementation should treat `.ovpn` input as untrusted runtime data.
+The
-The parser should extract the OpenVPN configuration fields needed for an IAS
+parser should extract only the data needed for preview and later import:

-preview, including CA material, client certificate material, private key
-presence, remote endpoints and routes.
+- remote endpoint and port;
+- protocol intent;
+- route intent;
+- CA material presence;
+- client certificate identity and metadata;
+- private key presence, without persisting secret material during preview.

-The preview should then map extracted data to IAS concepts:
+The preview should map extracted data to IAS concepts:

-- IAS Device: the client endpoint or peer identity represented by the config.
+- **IAS Device**: client endpoint or peer identity represented by the config.
-- IAS Certificate: the certificate claims and certificate metadata extracted
-  from the config.
+- **IAS Certificate**: certificate identity and metadata derived from the config.
-- VPN Service: the OpenVPN service, remote endpoint and route intent represented
+- **VPN Service**: OpenVPN service, remote endpoint and route intent represented
   by the config.

+OVPN files usually do not directly contain IAS policy claims.
+Claims should be
+resolved later by IAS through Security Profiles, certificate metadata and policy
+rules.

-The import preview should remain a preview until live runtime validation,
+The import workflow should remain a preview until validation, authorization and
-authorization rules and certificate/key handling semantics are defined.
-Static
+secret-handling semantics are defined.
+Static Preview Mode may later show a fixed
-preview may later show a fixed demonstration of the flow, but authoritative
+demonstration of the flow, but authoritative parsing and mapping belong to Live
-parsing and mapping belong to Live Runtime Mode.
+Runtime Mode.

+### JSON Compatibility

+IAS currently uses `jiffy` because OTP 25 is still supported.
+If JSON handling
+needs to change for newer OTP versions, add a small compatibility layer such as
+`ias_json` and route JSON encode/decode calls through it.
+Do not scatter direct
+JSON library calls across page modules.

+### Runtime Composition

+IAS should communicate with VPN through runtime APIs/events rather than requiring
+VPN as a hard Erlang dependency.
+A future development launcher or deployment
+profile may start IAS, VPN, CA, LDAP and NS together, but service coupling should
+remain explicit.